AccessibilityRG/MFD-mobile/README.md

 ## License

-mfd_interpolation.py and its related documents under this repository by Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
+mfd_interpolation.py and its related documents under this repository by Digital Geography Group / Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
 More information about license: http://creativecommons.org/licenses/by-sa/4.0/